allthingsnew/howweroll/styleguides/scss.md

 Units should not be used with a `0` (`padding: 0;`).

 Lead decimals with a `0` (`opactiy: 0.3;`).

+Keep properties and values in lowercase and short if possible.
+Prefer shorthand for hex values.

 Prefer `em` when font size in relative to a component's context, `rem` when setting fixed font sizes.
 Don't use units with `line-height`.